finanalyst/collection/README.md

 If a plugin provides an asset (eg., image, jquery script), it needs to provide a `render` callable that returns the triple so that Collect moves the asset from the plugin directory to the output directory where it can be served.
 This needs to be done separately if a CSS contains a url for local image.

+The basename for the assets is set in the Top level configuration in the option `asset-basename`

 `$image-manager` is of type Asset-cache, which has the following methods:

 ```